bohlinger/wavy/docs/tutorials.rst

 .. note::

    Even though it is possible to access a time period, **wavy** is not yet optimized to do so and the process will be slow.
 The reason being the ambiguous use of lead times.
-Whenever the keyword "leadtime" is None, a best guess is assumed and retrieved.

 6. read in-situ observations (.d22 and netcdf/thredds)
 ######################################################